How do you begin the Estate Planning process? This guide covers everything you need to know, including often-missed elements you don’t want to forget.

 Burrows Law Group has a team of expert attorneys who draft estate plans that include wills, trusts, and additional life documents.
 With over fifteen years of experience and extensive training, you can trust that Burrows’ attorneys are more than prepared to assist with your probate and estate planning.
 In fact, in 2019 Burrows Law Group received the Best of Denton County Award in the Estate Planning Attorney category.
 Our attorneys have experience developing complex estate plans, including plans that have distributed millions of dollars to many different individuals and protected minor children from unnecessary guardianship proceedings.
 Whether you need an intricate estate plan or a more standardized will, Burrows Law Group will meet your needs and offer you the peace of mind of knowing you and your family will be protected after you pass away.

-If you would like to speak to an estate planning attorney, contact us to schedule a consultation.
+If you would like to speak to an attorney, contact us to schedule a consultation.
 We’d love to help you develop the perfect plan for you and your family.